GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 kubectl get service iotmonitor-grafana -o jsonpath={.status.loadBalancer.ingress[0].ip}
 ```

-Make a note of this IP address, you will be injecting it into the source code for a simple proxy.
+Make a note of this IP address.
+You will be injecting it into the source code for a simple proxy.

-Note: you may also want to grab the Grafana admin password now:
+Get the Grafana admin password:

 ```
 kubectl get secret --namespace default iotmonitor-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo